Jocelyn Seagrave

 Jocelyn Seagrave is an American film and television actress, best known for playing Julie Camaletti on Guiding Light and Jessica Mitchell on Fox's Pacific Palisades.

 Early life

 Seagrave's father was American author and historian Sterling Seagrave and her paternal grandfather, Gordon Stifler Seagrave, was the author of Burma Surgeon.
 Seagrave's mother, Wendy Law-Yone, was born in 1947 in Mandalay, Burma, she was raised and educated in Bangkok, Thailand is now living in the United States.
 Seagrave has English, Chinese and Burmese ancestry on her maternal side.
 Her maternal grandfather, Edward Michael Law-Yone, was a journalist and writer, as well as the founder of The Nation, once the leading English-language newspaper in Burma.
 Seagrave grew up in Thailand and later in the US.
 She studied martial arts, and earning her black belt in Tae Kwon Do, and English literature at the University of Virginia.

 Personal life

-In 1993, Seagrave married Ted Fundoukos from Akron, Ohio.
+In 1993, Seagrave married Ted Fundoukos.